Merging Pictures

 It is worth while experimenting with the different merge options, and the brightness/contrast sliders, with your own pictures to produce a final picture suitable for purpose.
 Any picture can be discarded without saving during the process.

-Some final notes on Merging - if you set the brightness to 2.5 and contrast to 0, and then perform a merge, you will obtain a Blank white picture.
-This picture can be saved as 'Blank', but it has the elevation attributes of the map below, enabling it to be used for signal strength plots which won't be confused by any other detail!
-The obtained plots can then be merged with any other active picture as required.
-One word of caution - make sure that you Reset the brightness and Contrast sliders after the above merge or you will think the servers are down!
+A final note on Merging - if you generate a New picture (File/New picture) and then select the new 'White' checkbox on the Picture properties pane which opens as below and then 'Draw', you will obtain a Blank white picture.
+This picture can then be 'saved as' 'Blank', but it has the elevation attributes of the map over which it was generated, enabling it to be used for signal strength plots which won't be confused by any other detail!
+The obtained plots can then be merged with any other active picture as required, as white is treated as a transparent colour.
+One word of caution - make sure that you 'Save the picture as' under a new name such as 'Blank' above or you will overwrite using the the existing picture name i.e Picture1!

 But also see the other use for Land cover data here: Land Cover